Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 wContours(image, contours, contourIdx, color, thickness)
 ```

-① The first parameter "**image**" represents the image whose contour will be drawn.
+① The first parameter `image` represents the image whose contour will be drawn.

-② The second parameter "**contours**" represents the coordinate of all contours are found.
+② The second parameter `contours` represents the coordinate of all contours are found.

-③ The third parameter "**contoursIdx**" indicates the serial number of the contour drawing. -1 means that all the contours will be drawn.
+③ The third parameter `contoursIdx` indicates the serial number of the contour drawing. -1 means that all the contours will be drawn.

-④ The fourth parameter "**color**" refers to the color of the contour.
+④ The fourth parameter `color` refers to the color of the contour.

-⑤he fifth parameter "**thickness**" represents the width of the contour. -1 means that the contour will be padded.
+⑤he fifth parameter `thickness` represents the width of the contour. -1 means that the contour will be padded.

 * **Contour Feature Moment**

 Feature moment is global feature of a contour and a picture.
 The moment contains the geometric features in different types of the corresponding objects.
 There are three types of moments, including spatial moment, central moment and normalized central moment

-(1) Spatial moment: it is also called geometric moment about the area and perimeter of the image, including zero-order moment: m00, first-order moment: m10, m01, second-order moment: m20, m11, m02, third-order moment: m30, m21, m12, m03
+* Spatial moment: it is also called geometric moment about the area and perimeter of the image, including zero-order moment: m00, first-order moment: m10, m01, second-order moment: m20, m11, m02, third-order moment: m30, m21, m12, m03

-(2) entral moment: For the higher--order image, the moment will vary with the position, which can be fixed by central moment.
+*  entral moment: For the higher--order image, the moment will vary with the position, which can be fixed by central moment.
 The invariance of translation can be obtained by subtracting the mean value, so we can compare whether two objects at different positions are consistent, that is, the central moment features translation invariance.

 It includes two-order central moments: mu20, mu11 and mu02, as well as three-order central moment: mu30, mu21, mu12 and mu03.

-(3) Normalized central moment: Apart from translation, some pictures will be scaled.
+* Normalized central moment: Apart from translation, some pictures will be scaled.
 Even though the image is scaled, its features can be detected.

 Normalized central moment obtain the scale invariance by dividing by the dimension of the object.

 It includes two-order Hu moment: nu20, nu11 and nu02, and three-order Hu moment: nu30, nu21, nu12 and nu03.
 Following, based on the obtained contour, calculate the feature moment, area and perimeter of the contour.

-(1) **Operation Steps**
+(1) Operation Steps

 > [!Note]
 >